 wp-config.php is one of the most important WordPress core files.
 It is the configuration file of WordPress and does not come with WordPress, but it is generated by WordPress during the installation process.

-This file contains important info like your WordPress database name, user, password, database host, db table prefix and many other important info.
-So you don’t have to edit this sensitive file unless yo don’t have another choice.
+This file contains important info like your WordPress database name, user, password, database host, db table prefix and much other important info.
+So you don’t have to edit this sensitive file unless you don’t have another choice.

 Where is wp-config file?